ojsde/shariff/README.md

 ## Version History

+* 3.4.4 Update Shariff 3.3.0 - thanks to lepidus
 * 3.3.1, 3.4.2 - provides WCAG 2 conformant social media buttons - thanks to staff at University of Oklahoma Libraries
 * 3.4 - plugin version for OJS 3.4
 * 3.3 - plugin version for OJS 3.3